This post may contain affiliate links. Please read my disclosure policy.

 - Dark brown sugar

-- Maple syrup – Make sure you’re using pure maple syrup.
+- Maple syrup – Make sure you’re using real maple syrup, and not artificially flavored pancake syrup.

-- Vanilla extract – Be sure to use 100% vanilla extract, rather than something with artificial flavors.
+- Vanilla extract – Be sure to use 100% vanilla extract, rather than the imitation kind.

-- Powdered sugar or whipped cream – These are optional garnishes.
+- Powdered sugar or whipped cream – Optional garnishes.

 Is Pumpkin Puree the Same as Pumpkin Pie Filling?